radixdlt/rola-examples/README.md

 **B) `owner_keys` metadata not set**

-In this case we use [TypeScript Radix Engine Toolkit (RET)](https://github.com/radixdlt/typescript-radix-engine-toolkit) to derive an address from the public key provided in the request.body
+In this case we use [TypeScript Radix Engine Toolkit (RET)](https://github.com/radixdlt/typescript-radix-engine-toolkit) to derive an address from the public key provided in the `request.body`.

-If the derived address matches the `address` provided `request.body.proof.publicKey`, the user is authenticated
+If the derived address matches the `address` provided `request.body.proof.publicKey`, the user is authenticated!

 ### Keeping users authenticated

-ROLA is meant to be a secure and framework agnostic way to authenticate a user using public key cryptography enabled by the Radix wallet.
+ROLA is meant to be a secure and framework agnostic way to authenticate a user using public key cryptography enabled by the Radix Wallet.
 After a successful ROLA verification it is up to the dApp to establish a persistent authentication strategy that allows the client to stay authenticated between requests.